30+ Crochet Border Patterns

 This free crochet pattern from Red Heart is actually only for the pom pom edging, which you simply sew onto a festive fleece blanket.
 This semi-homemade crochet afghan pattern is a fast and easy way to decorate your home for the holidays without spending much time, effort, or money.

 Ruffled edging makes this crocheted afghan ideal for precious baby girls, but boys will appreciate the unique ruffled texture, as well.
 This free pattern includes seven different sizing options.
 Make this easy afghan for your own little bundle of joy, or for an expectant friend.

 Add the finishing touch to any blanket with any one of these Quick and Easy Crocheted Blanket Edging Patterns.
 There are three easy crochet patterns to choose from.
 You could even add these edgings to any simple fleece, flannel, or receiving blanket.

 The picot stitch can seem complicated, but it's really quite simple when you practice it since it's just a combination of single crochet stitches and chain stitches.
 The picot stitch makes a fantastically simple border for crochet afghans and a wonderful edging for the hems of sweaters and top patterns.

 This Windows Border is a simple two-round border that is best for bordering squares or blocks that have been joined by one of the "loopy" methods where chain loops are made all the way around the square.
 You'll love how the modern and graphic style adds a unique touch to any blanket you make.
 So pretty, unique, and awesome!

-Crochet Edging for Home Decor
+Crochet Border Patterns for Home Decor

 Sometimes a tiny bit of flair added to your home can really make your home cozy and warm.
 Adding a border is a great way to do that, especially for those frilly projects for young girls.
 They are a great way to add that finishing touch to any items you want to display in your home.